Journal entries and Book entries do not work: ATO

 Later Mr Chadbourne borrows more money.
 This is to finance the purchase of shares.
 Once again, the shares are purchased by the trust, not the taxpayer.

-Without a Loan Agreement, the ATO contents that there is no nexus between Mr Chadbourne’s interest expense and the assessable income from the trust’s investments.
+Without a Loan Agreement, the ATO contends that there is no nexus between Mr Chadbourne’s interest expense and the assessable income from the trust’s investments.
 We agree with the ATO.

-When you borrow money don’t just do a journal entry:
+When you borrow money do not just do a journal entry:

 1. that the motive for purchasing the investment properties and shares is to generate income and profits